yegor256/blog/_drafts/di.md

 }
 {% endhighlight %}

-Pay attention, the constructor is annotated with [`@Inject`](http://docs.oracle.com/javaee/6/api/javax/inject/Inject.html).
+Pay attention: the constructor is annotated with [`@Inject`](http://docs.oracle.com/javaee/6/api/javax/inject/Inject.html).

 Then, we're supposed to configure a container